takao8yuki/Powershell-WPF_Training/Readme.md

 # Result
 A **threaded** PowerShell UI!
 Supported by a view model and relay command.

-Right click and run with powershell or load up vscode and run the debugger on your choice of `Console Thread Start.ps1` or `Runspace Thread Start.ps1`
+`Console Thread Start.ps1` Right click and run with powershell or load up vscode and run the debugger or dot source.

-The latter will keep the console available for use.
+`Runspace Thread Start.ps1` Dot source or run the vscode debugger.
+This will keep the console available for use but will not receive debug messages.

-Enter a number in seconds that the background command will run for in the textbox.
+Enter a number, in seconds, that the background command will run for in the textbox.
 Then click the background command button.
-You are still able to move and resize the window and click other buttons.
+You are still able to move, resize the window, and click other buttons.
 No frozen UI!

 You mentioned view model, that means I can spin up the class without the UI?
 Why of course!
 See `ViewModel.Tests.ps1`

+# Notes

+Dependency Properties are awesome.

+If using INotifyPropertyChanged, binding variables cannot raise property changed for other properties due to the lack of setters.

+It's okay to take the easier route.
+The code behind doesn't need to be devoid of any code whatsoever.
+The UI was created using something that wasn't meant to create a UI.

 # Helpful References